zicat/tributary/doc/user_guide.md

 ## Overview

 Tributary is a reliable, stateless，fault-tolerance service for efficiently collecting and moving huge amounts of records.
 It has a simple and flexible architecture based on streaming records flows.
 It is robust and fault tolerant.

 The duty of tributary is providing records uploading network interface, ensuring records not lost and sinking records to multi external systems, ensuring external systems failures not affect each other and not affect sources.

 ## Architecture

-A tributary is a JVM service process hosts the components through which records(byte arrays) flow from a source to a channel to multi sinks.
+A tributary is a jvm-based service process hosts the components through which records flow from a source to a channel to multi sinks.
 ![image](picture/tributary.png)

 ### Reliability

-When a record upload to the tributary service, the source receive it ack client and append it into the channel, the channel storage and delete util all sinks consumed it.
+When records are sent to the tributary service, the source append into the channel and ack client, tributary sinks fetch records from the channel with RecordsOffset, and commit the RecordsOffset after external system store these records.
-This is a how the record in Tributary provide end-to-end reliability of the flow.
+This is a how records in Tributary provide end-to-end reliability of the flow.

-Tributary sink uses a RecordOffset to fetch records from the channel, and commit the RecordOffset after external system store the record.

 ### Recoverability

 If the channel crash e.g., disk full, tributary will be offline automatically.
 Because tributary service is stateless, client can switch to other tributary services.

-If the external sink system crashed, the sink will roll up to the previous committed RecordOffset and reconsume records(at least once).
+If the external sink system crashed, the sink will roll up to the previous committed RecordsOffset and reconsume records(at least once).
 Some sink systems crashed not affect the others sink records to theirs healthy external systems.

 ## Setting up a tributary service

-This section documents how to configure and wire tributary components using tributary’s long-standing configuration techniques using properties files.
+This section documents how to configure the tributary’s application.properties.
 See the following section for creating a tributary application using Spring Boot.

-### prepare
+### build package

-Before start the tributary, We should compile and package it from source code.
-Tributary depend on java and maven, so please install JDK8 AND Maven3 first on your machine on MACOS OR LINUX.
+Before start the tributary, we should compile and package it from source code.
+Tributary depend on java and maven, so please install JDK8 and Maven3 first on your macOS or linux computer.

-### package

 Download source code using git clone or other tools first.

 ```shell
 $ cd tributary
 $ bash sbin/package.sh
 $ cd release/tributary
 ```

-If everything is right, Current dir is the release dir that contains bin, config, libs sub dirs.
+If everything is right, the current dir is the release dir named tributary which contains some sub dirs like bin, config, libs.

 ### A simple example

-Here, we give an example in config/application.properties like below
+Here, we give an example in config/application.properties like below:

-Note: server.port and source.s1.netty.port is not be used, channel.c1.dirs is exist and allow reading and writing.
+Note: server.port and source.s1.netty.port is not be used, channel.c1.dirs is existing and allowed to read and write.

 ```properties
 server.port=8765
 server.metrics.ip.pattern=.*